 Failure to comply with the legislation and related City Bylaws may result in your complaint being invalid.

-Copies of the above noted Provincial publications are available from Alberta Queen's Printer.
+Copies of the above noted Provincial publications are available from Alberta King's Printer.

 All complaints submitted to the ARB will be heard by a panel of board members.
 There are two types of assessment review board panels that hear complaints depending on the type of property:

 The LARB panel members are appointed by City Council to hear assessment complaints about farmland, residential property with up to three dwelling units, business assessment complaints, and local improvements..

 Composite Assessment Review Board (CARB) panel

 The CARB panel has at least two members appointed by City Council and one member is appointed by the Minister of Municipal Affairs.
 This panel hears complaints about residential property with four or more dwelling units, non-residential property, and brownfield property exemptions and deferrals, as determined by the Assessment Business Unit.

 In determining a complaint the ARB is bound by section 467 of the Municipal Government Act.
 The ARB has the authority to make the following decisions:

 - Dismiss the complaint if it was not made within the proper time.